Tornado outbreak of May 26–31, 2013

-A prolonged and widespread tornado outbreak sequence affected a large portion of the United States in late-May 2013.
+A prolonged and widespread tornado outbreak affected a large portion of the United States in the final days of May 2013.
 The outbreak was the result of a slow-moving but powerful storm system that produced several strong tornadoes across the Great Plains states, especially in Kansas and Oklahoma.
 Other strong tornadoes caused severe damage in Nebraska, Missouri, Illinois, and Michigan.
 The outbreak extended as far east as Upstate New York.
 27 fatalities were reported in total, with nine resulting from tornadoes (eight in Oklahoma and one in Arkansas).